-AREA CREDITS

-Writing and Speaking: (6 credits)

-ENGL 1120 (Composition II) 3

-ENGL 2210 (Professional and Technical Communication) 3

-Students who do not place into ENGL 1120 may apply the credit hours from the e prerequisite ENGL 1110 (or its

-equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requiremen ts below.

-Mathematics and Statistics: (4 credits)

-MATH 1512 (Calculus I) 4

-Physical and Natural Sciences: (4 credits)

-PHYS 1310/1310L (Calculus-Based Physics I + Lab) 4

-Social and Behavioral Sciences: (3 credits)

-3

-Select one course from the UNM Core Curriculum in Social and Behavioral Sciences s.
-Recommended courses are ENG

-200 or ME/GEOG 217.

-Humanities: (3 credits) 3

-Select one course from the UNM Core Curriculum in Humanities.
-5

-Second Language (3 credits)

-3

-Select one course from the UNM Core Curriculum in Second Language. -

-Arts and Design: (3 credits)

-3

-Select one course from the UNM Core Curriculum in Arts and Design.

-Student Choice: (6 credits)

-6

-Select two additional General Education courses from the areas above.
-Student s who do not place into ENGL 1120
+AREA CREDITS Communication: (6 credits) ENGL 1120 (Composition II) 3 ENGL 2210 (Professional and Technical Communication) 3 Students who do not place into ENGL 1120 may apply the credit hours from th e prerequisite ENGL 1110 (or its equivalent ENGL 1110 Y or Z) to help fulfill the Student Choice area requiremen ts below.
+Mathematics and Statistics: (4 credits) MATH 1512 (Calculus I) 4 Physical and Natural Sciences: (4 credits) PHYS 1310/1310L (Calculus-Based Physics I + Lab) 4 Social and Behavioral Sciences: (3 credits) 2 Select one course from the UNM Core Curriculum in Social and Behavioral Science 200 or ME/GEOG 217.
+Humanities: (3 credits) 3 s.
+Recommended courses are ENG 3 Select one course from the UNM Core Curriculum in Humanities.
+Second Language (3 credits) 3 Select one course from the UNM Core Curriculum in Second Language.
+Arts and Design: (3 credits) 3 Select one course from the UNM Core Curriculum in Arts and Design.
+Student Choice: (6 credits) 6 Select two additional General Education courses from the areas above Student ts who do not place into ENGL 112